-- Addictions: Hypnosis can help you to get rid of smoking addictions such as smoking cigarette, tobacco, and marijuana.
-It is also effective as an aid to treat other addictions such as cocaine, drugs and alcohol abuse, sugar, caffeine, gambling, porn, internet addiction, and shopping addiction.
+- Addictions: Hypnosis can help you get rid of smoking addictions such as smoking cigarette, tobacco, and marijuana.
+It is also effective as an aid to treat other addictions such as cocaine, drugs and alcohol abuse, sugar, caffeine, gambling, porn, internet addiction, and almost any other addiction.

-- Phobias: Claustrophobia, fear of animals, fear of insects and spiders, fear of flying, fear of being touched, fear of men or women, fear of the dentist, fear of illnesses, fear of blushing, fear of blood, fear of germs, fear of heights, fear of water, fear of public speaking, and so on
+- Phobias: Claustrophobia, fear of animals, insects and spiders, flying, touch.
+Also, fear of men or women, the dentist, illnesses, heights, fear of water, public speaking, and many more.

-- Pain: Hypnosis can help you alleviate and manage chronic pain such as migraines, headache rheumatoid arthritis, osteoarthritis, pain caused by cancer, and many others
+- Pain: Hypnosis can help you alleviate and manage chronic pain such as migraines, headaches rheumatoid arthritis, osteoarthritis, pain caused by cancer, and many other

-- Weight Loss and Gain: Eating disorders, comfort eating, sweet tooth, overeating, cravings
+- Weight Loss and Gain: Eating disorders, comfort eating, sweet tooth, overeating, and cravings

 - Stress and Anxiety: Panic-attack, nervousness, worrying, apprehension (fear of something bad will happen), feeling overwhelmed, anger, belligerence